Comments to Ethical Skeptic (part 4) - sars2.net

 ggsave("1.png",width=5.5,height=3.2,dpi=300*4)

-I only found yearly cancer incidence data for 2022 but not monthly data, so I wasn't able verify if the cancer incidence was low in early 2022 relative to later in 2022.
+I didn't find monthly cancer incidence data for 2022, so I wasn't able verify if the cancer incidence was low in early 2022 relative to later in 2022.

-But for example an article from April 2022 said: "As the spread of COVID-19 continues, there are many people who are procrastinating the check-up, so please do not delay and actively participate in the early check-up as there is a concern about congestion due to the year-end concentration." [https://blog.naver.com/hdnews9001/222715512561] The Korean cancer screening program targets people born on even years during even years and people born on odd years during odd years.
-People have until the end of the year to get screening, but it appears that due to COVID some people delayed getting screening until the end of the year.
+But for example an article from April 2022 said in Korean: "As the spread of COVID-19 continues, there are many people who are procrastinating the check-up, so please do not delay and actively participate in the early check-up as there is a concern about congestion due to the year-end concentration." [https://blog.naver.com/hdnews9001/222715512561] In the Korean cancer screening program, people born on even years are asked to get screening during even years, and people born on odd years are asked to get screening during odd years.
+People have until the end of the year to get screening, but apparently due to COVID, some people delayed getting screening until the end of the year.

 Was the median age at death from COVID 79.5 years in 2025?